-- Stockholder of Record-If your shares are registered directly in your name with our transfer agent, Computershare Trust Company, N.A.
-(Computershare), you are considered, with respect to those shares, the stockholder of record, and the Notice was sent directly to you by Computershare.
+- Stockholder of Record-If your shares are registered directly in your name with our transfer agent, Computershare Investor Services (Computershare), you are considered, with respect to those shares, the stockholder of record, and the Notice was sent directly to you by Computershare.
 As the stockholder of record, you have the right to grant your voting proxy directly to Alphabet or to vote in person at the Annual Meeting.
 If you requested to receive printed proxy materials, Computershare has enclosed or sent a proxy card for you to use.
-You may also vote on the Internet or by telephone, as described in the Notice and under Question 13. - Beneficial Owner-If your shares are held in an account at a brokerage firm, bank, broker-dealer, trust, or other similar organization, like the vast majority of our stockholders, you are considered the beneficial owner of shares held in street name, and the Notice was forwarded to you by that organization.
+You may also vote on the Internet, by telephone, or by mail as described in the Notice and under Question 13. - Beneficial Owner-If your shares are held in an account at a brokerage firm, bank, broker-dealer, trust, or other similar organization, like the vast majority of our stockholders, you are considered the beneficial owner of shares held in street name, and the Notice was forwarded to you by that organization.
 As the beneficial owner, you have the right to direct your broker, bank, trustee, or nominee how to vote your shares, and you are also invited to attend the Annual Meeting.
+Since a beneficial owner is not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you obtain a "legal proxy" from the broker, bank, trustee, or nominee that holds your shares giving you the right to vote the shares at the Annual Meeting.
+If you do not wish to vote in person or you will not be attending the Annual Meeting, you may vote by proxy.
+You may vote by proxy over the Internet, by telephone, or by mail, as described in the Notice and under Question 13.